wilsonmar/drones/proposal.md

 The strategy of this team is to minimize both:

-   A). the risk of running into obstacles and
+   I. the risk of running into obstacles and

-   B). the likelihood of identifying and reaching survivors with the minimum effort.
+   II. the likelihood of identifying and reaching survivors with the minimum effort.

 <hr />

 Here are the specific stragies which drive the innovative design:

-STRATEGY 1: The drone's flight path is based on a <strong>prioritized list</strong> of possible targets and <strong>flight paths</strong>, which the drone flies to in order.
+STRATEGY A: The drone's flight path is based on a <strong>prioritized list</strong> of possible targets and <strong>flight paths</strong>, which the drone flies to in order.
 The destination of highest likelihood (based on results of object recognition) is at the top of the list.

-STRATEGY 2: The drone operates <strong>autonomously</strong>,
-but can be aided by additional input from powerful machine-learning servers that informs the drone about areas of heightened or reduced interest.
+STRATEGY B: The drone operates <strong>autonomously</strong>, but can be aided by additional input from powerful machine-learning servers that informs the drone about areas of heightened or reduced interest.
 For example, the server can cross-correlate information about specific objects based on searches of databases on the internet.